BiswajitJava/api-agent/Usage.md

 >     }
 > --------------------------------------------------
 ```
+This output clearly shows that `name` and `photoUrls` are the minimum required fields.

 **Step 5: Add a Pet Interactively**
 Now, ask the agent to add a pet without providing any details.
+The agent is smart enough to ask you for the fields it needs.

 ```bash
 shell:> query --alias petstore --prompt "I want to add a new pet"